pypa/pip/docs/html/user_guide.rst

     no-compile = no
     no-warn-script-location = false

+It is possible to append values to a section within a configuration file such as the pip.ini file.
-Appending options like ``--find-links`` can be written on multiple lines:
+This is applicable to appending options like ``--find-links`` or ``--trusted-host``, which can be written on multiple lines:

 .. code-block:: ini